StormLight14/neovim-init/README.md

 # neovim-init
-My neovim config and plugins
+My neovim config and plugins.
+Not fully finished, don't recommend use yet.

 ## Requirements
 1. Rust